 3. Building applications in-house generates confidence and ownership internally

 A working culture where staff take ownership of problems and have the confidence to take the initiative to continuously improve is a dream for managers.
 A shift towards this type of culture has been reported amongst customers using low code application platforms such as Microsoft’s Power Platform.
 Realising they can build smart applications to solve their own problems has been a pivotal moment for front line staff, and immensely rewarding.
-It has built internal momentum that has led to more and more applications being built, solving a multiple of small problems.
+It has built internal momentum that has led to more and more applications being built, solving a multitude of small problems.

 Your business needs a strategy to select and implement a low code application platform to leverage this technology to further empower you to transform.
 This blog post is part of a series: ‘How best to position the Power Platform for your organisation’.
 To get notified on the next blog post please subscribe below: